March 20, 2022

 Only with that prop in her hand did I realize the woman was Leah (the hiker I’d met back in Kearny).
 She’d jumped a solid 20 miles ahead of me thanks to my zero.
 What was she doing here at Roosevelt Lake?

 It turns out she had some friends living in Phoenix who’d come out to hike with her the past few days.
-They’d hiked all the way up to the Vineyard trailhead (a few miles further north) and were now shuttling her back to grab her resupply box before returning her to back to the trailhead to continue her solo hike.
+They’d hiked all the way up to the Vineyard trailhead (a few miles further north) and were now shuttling her back to grab her resupply box before returning her to the trailhead to continue her solo hike.
 I wished her luck, and waved goodbye as she and her friends drove off.

-I’d honestly only planned to hang out at the marina for few hours while my electronics charged and I got some town food.
+I’d honestly only planned to hang out at the marina for a few hours while my electronics charged and I got some town food.
 But once Volt showed up and the three of us were back together again I was having too much fun to leave!
-We staked out claim at one of the marina’s outdoor tables and began grousing about the Superstitions, drinking, and just being hikertrash for the next several hours.
+We staked out claim at one of the marina’s outdoor tables and began grousing about the Superstitions, drinking, and being hikertrash for several hours.

 BACK TO THE GRIND